We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Bran, grains, legumes, and nuts contain substances known as phytates.
 Phytates may interfere with the absorption of iron and other nutrients if consumed in large quantities.
 However, evidence for this is quite varied and not fully conclusive.

-According to the National Institutes for Health (NIH), the RDA for iron differs depending on age, sex, and health status.
-For example:
+According to the National Institutes for Health (NIH), the

 - females aged between 19 and 50 years need 18 milligrams (mg) daily